timjogorman/RicherEventDescription/guidelines.md

 so forth.
 Here, we will use the same principle, but with narrative containers instead of physical objects.

-The largest temporal span (actual clock duration) here is ``December 19th'', so that should be the ultimate narrative container for all these EVENTS.
+The largest temporal span (actual clock duration) here is "December 19th", so that should be the ultimate narrative container for all these EVENTS.
 First, we will put everything into it (MRI, EKG, surgery) that belongs there using three TLINKs.
 The surgery is also a narrative container, but temporally, has a smaller temporal span than December